 A safer approach

-The related injuries that seem to be most prevalent in the CrossFit arena tend to affect the shoulders and back the most.
+The related injuries that seem to be most prevalent in high-intensity gym training tend to affect the shoulders and back the most.
 This is a broad description though as there are many types of shoulder and back injuries, and varying degrees of injury.
-However, the more common issues among CrossFitters include rotator cuff injuries.
+However, the more common issues include rotator cuff injuries.
 These are secondary muscles designed to support the bigger primary muscles in moving and controlling the upper limbs.

 The most common course of action to rectify and avoid the risk of injury is multifaceted; develop the deep supporting and postural muscle groups, as well as all the stabilising muscles required for the specific activity; mobilising the major joints of the body; focusing on developing balanced strength between agonist (supporting) and antagonist (opposing) muscle groups; stretching and lengthening the muscles following repeated contraction; and myofascial release and massage.